course-files/BBT4206-Lab1of15-LoadingDatasets-R/README.md

 ## Step 1: Problem Definition and Goal Setting

-**Problem Definition and Goal Setting:** This involves an understanding of the problem, the requirements of the end-user for the solution to the problem, and the environment in which the KDD process will occur.
+This involves an understanding of the problem, the requirements of the end-user for the solution to the problem, and the environment in which the KDD process will occur.

 -   [*BI Project: Section 1, 3, and 14*](https://docs.google.com/document/d/1Ay1VaAjd9JzQJ5JnkPHZLvtDRNAWrc5RYCPo1bvxgBU/edit?usp=sharing)

 ## Step 2: Data Selection

-**Data Selection:** This involves discovering what data is accessible, selecting the significant data that is accessible, and then integrating all this data into one set (a dataset).
+This involves discovering what data is accessible, selecting the significant data that is accessible, and then integrating all this data into one set (a dataset).
 It is extremely important to ensure that the data is collected ethically (informed consent), and that the data is not biased (the sample should represent the population).
 The entire KDD process may be unsuccessful if there are significant attributes/features missing in the dataset.
 This can be performed by the data engineer.

 -   *Concept: Data Engineering*

 ## Step 3: Data Cleansing and Pre-Processing

-**Data Cleansing and Pre-Processing:** This involves describing data to better understand it.
+This involves describing data to better understand it.
 Through this understanding, outliers and noise can be removed, and missing data can be estimated (data imputation can be performed).
 For example, this stage can involve the correction of invalid postal codes, or the elimination of records with incorrect phone prefixes, or the removal of currency symbols, e.g., '\$', ¥, '€', etc. This can be performed by the data engineer.

 -   [*Lab1-LoadingDatasets.R*](/Lab1-LoadingDatasets.R)